Main Dish

 Pesto Potatoes & Beans - sautéed potatoes and beans tossed in a lovely basil pesto.
 A perfect summer side dish.

-Pesto Potato and Beans may sounds a little strange at first, but don’t knock it till try it!
-Seriously, this has got to be one of my favorite garden-to-table side dishes to make during the summer and early fall.
-It’s totally understated how delicious beans are with pesto, and potatoes as well.
-The herbiness and olive oil from the pesto go so well with the contrasting textures of fresh beans and sautéed potatoes.
+Pesto Potato and Beans may sound a little strange at first, but it’s absolutely delicious!
+This has got to be one of my favorite farm-to-table side dishes to make during the summer and early fall when the ingredients are fresh.
+The fragrant basil and nuttiness of the pesto make for an incredible combo with the beans and potatoes.

 This Pesto Potatoes & Beans recipe makes the perfect summer side dish--packed with basil flavor and contrasting texture.